- American Physical Society Sites

 - Become a Member

-This committee award, established in 2013 by the CCPD and FIAP, serves to stimulate interest and excitement in non-academic career paths in physics, and to expose students, faculty, and physics graduates to a variety of cutting-edge physics problems encountered throughout a successful industrial or other non-academic career.
-The award is endowed by FIAP.
+The FCLA is a committee award that was established in 2013 by the CCPD and FIAP and was originally known as the Distinguished Lectureship Award on the Applications of Physics.
+The award serves to stimulate interest and excitement in non-academic career paths in physics, and to expose students, faculty, and physics graduates to the wide variety of cutting-edge problems encountered throughout a successful industrial or other non-academic career.
+The FCLA is endowed by FIAP.

 To start a new or update a continuing nomination, please see the Prize & Award Nomination Guidelines.